hindu-comm/mail_stream_advaita-l/2017/06/Pitru_Rina_and_proge/230__H_S_Chandramouli.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-June/045601.html)

-​You could check Mundaka 3-2-9.
+You could check Mundaka 3-2-9.
 Not sure if this satisfies your query.
-It does not speak of any specific number of generations.​
+It does not speak of any specific number of generations.

 Regards